about

 Co-Founder and Director of Design | OCULIGHT dynamics

-Siobhan is an Assistant Professor of Architecture at the University of Oregon, Director of the Baker Lighting Lab, Associate Director of IHBE, Hans Fischer Fellow at the Institute for Advanced Studies at TU Munich, and co-founder of OCULIGHT dynamics, a company offering specialized daylight design support to promote healthy indoor occupation.
+Siobhan is an Associate Professor of Architecture at the University of Oregon, Director or Graduate Studies for the Department of Architecture in Eugene, Director of the Baker Lighting Lab, Co-Director of IHBE, and co-founder of OCULIGHT dynamics, a company offering specialized daylight design support to promote healthy indoor occupation.
+She recently completed a 3-year Hans Fischer Fellowship at the Institute for Advanced Studies at TU Munich.
 She explores topics at the intersection of architectural design, environmental dynamics, human perception, and lighting performance with a focus on well-being.
-At the University of Oregon, Siobhan teaches courses on studio design at the graduate and undergraduate levels, environmental design, building simulation, and lighting.
-Siobhan’s current research uses simulation and virtual reality to model experiential lighting environments and conduct experiments on human health and perception.
+At the University of Oregon, Siobhan teaches studios and lecture courses on environmental design, building simulation, and lighting at the graduate and undergraduate levels.
+Her efforts were recognized with a Teaching Excellence Award from the UO College of Design in 2024 and an AIA COTE Top Ten Student Award in 2024.
+Siobhan’s research uses building simulation to model experiential lighting environments and conduct experiments on human health and perception using subjective and physiological feedback.
 She was awarded the 2021 ARCC New Researcher Award and was on the organizing committee of two SimAUD symposia as Scientific Chair in 2018 and General Chair in 2019.
-Siobhan joined the editorial board of LEUKOS (the journal of the Illuminating Engineering Society) as an Associate Editor in 2023.
+Siobhan served on the editorial board of LEUKOS (the journal of the Illuminating Engineering Society) as an Associate Editor in from 2023-2025.
 She received her PhD in 2017 from the LIPID lab in the Doctoral Program in Architecture and Sciences of the City (EDAR) at the Swiss Federal Polytechnic in Lausanne, Switzerland (EPFL).
-Her doctoral dissertation was awarded a ‘special distinction’ as one of 9 dissertations short-listed for the Top Thesis Prize from across all EPFL doctoral programs in 2017.
+Her doctoral dissertation was awarded a ‘special distinction’ and was short-listed for the Top Thesis Prize from across all EPFL doctoral programs in 2017.

 Education